 All investigations will be thorough, reliable, and impartial.
 The investigation will include written statements obtained from the Reporting Party and Responding Party, notes of any interviews with both parties and any witnesses, the collection of relevant documentary evidence, and any other information that is relevant to the allegations against the Responding Party.
-Both parties may present documents, names of witnesses, suggested specific questions, and other relevant information to the Investigator.
-During the investigative process, the Investigator will not disseminate copies of any documents obtained as part of the investigation with either party.
+Both parties may present documents, names of witnesses, suggested questions, and other relevant information to the investigator.